HakuraHak/Ripple-Auto-Installer/README.md

 </p>

 # Important Note
 This Script installs most of the things for server!
 If you want to use custom modify, You need to edit it yourself.
-And please fork this project if you use it!
+Please Star and Fork it if you use it!
 (THIS IS NOT DESIGNED FOR WINDOWS OR FOR LOCAL PC!)
 This is designed to be used on VPS.

 # Features
 * A configurable shell script for installing most of the things for your clone Ripple server